 4. Flint Castle built under the instruction of Edward I, has been a prominent setting for some of Britain’s most acclaimed artists.
 JMW Turner, probably Britain’s premier painter did a watercolour of the castle in 1838.
 It was also key setting to Shakespeare’s Act III in his play Richard II.
 At a pivotal point in the plot, Richard II surrenders and goes to London with Henry Bolingbroke, later Henry IV.

-5. If you want castles then Wales really is the place to visit.
+5. Half way through our Welsh castles facts.
+If you want castles then Wales really is the place to visit.
 The Welsh tourist board claims Wales has more castles per square mile than anywhere else in Europe.
 There are over 600 of them so you’ll be spoilt for choice.
 Though admittedly about 500 of them have virtually disappeared into hilltops leaving nothing more than mounds, ditches etc. Nevertheless that leaves about a hundred to explore that aren’t located too far away from each other.

 6. You remember the King that went around chopping off the heads of his numerous wives that you were told about at school.
 You know that song that you were taught so you would remember in exams.
 Well his dad Henry Tudor was born at Pembroke Castle.